This article describes a couple of quick steps to speed up VMware Workstation.

 These steps will speed up and offer better performance, during normal operation but also during backups with your VMware backup software.

-Now, first you would want to merge split VMDKs that VMware Workstation creates by default.
+First you would want to merge split VMDKs that VMware Workstation creates by default.
 This default setting is unfortunately not very useful from a performance perspective.
 This setting likely exists only because some file systems can’t handle extremely large file sizes.
 File access in Windows, however, is much better optimized when you are dealing with one large fixed file instead of many interdependent small ones.

 The screen looks like this when you create a new VM, note the default is set to ‘split”: